 It’s considered to be one of the creepiest – and most mysterious – places in Russia: the village of Dargavs or, as it’s colloquially known, the ‘City of the Dead’.

-It’s not the easiest places to access, as it’s a three-hour drive on difficult and remote roads but there’s no mistaking you have arrived in the village of Dargavs, its hillside peppered with the sight of almost 100 white stone crypts of varying sizes.
+It’s not the easiest place to access, as it’s a three-hour drive on difficult and remote roads but there’s no mistaking you have arrived in the village of Dargavs, its hillside peppered with the sight of almost 100 white stone crypts of varying sizes.

-Although you’d anticipate a haunting atmosphere given its nature, Dargavs is actually a rather pretty if very alternative Europe must-do.
+Although you’d anticipate a haunting atmosphere given its nature, Dargavs is actually a rather pretty, if very alternative Europe must-do.

 The Caucasus – from the Black Sea to the Caspian

-South of Estonia’s capital Tallinn and just off the coast lies the island community of Kihnu.
-The 7 km x 3.3 km island has been listed on UNESCO’s intangible Cultural Heritage list and its inhabitants – a population of just 700 – still wear traditional dress and follow local customs, earning their living through farming and fishing.
+South of Estonia’s capital, Tallinn and just off the coast lies the island community of Kihnu.
+The 7 km x 3.3 km island has been listed on UNESCO’s intangible Cultural Heritage list, and its inhabitants – a population of just 700 – still wear traditional dress and follow local customs, earning their living through farming and fishing.
 Read more about their ancient customs and matriarchal culture here.

 One of Azerbaijan’s stranger claims to fame is that it has the most mud volcanoes of any country, with 350 of the 800 worldwide found here.
 They’re known by various colloquial names by locals – “yanardagh” (burning mountain), “pilpila” (terrace), “gaynacha” (boiling water) and “bozdag” (grey mountain), but whichever term you prefer, you can’t help but feel fascinated by them as you stand at a healthy distance.
 Find out more about their strange and rather hypnotic nature or watch them here.